Azure-Samples/event-grid-dotnet-handle-deadlettered-events/README.md

 	- Provide the *WebhookEventSubscription* Azure function URL from step 2. as a web-hook destination endpoint for the subscription.
 	- Provide the Azure Storage Blob ResourceId and Container Name for the dead letter destination.
 	- Select appropriate values for the retry policy configuration.
-	- Replac all the values, build and run the project to create the event subscription.
+	- Replace all the values, build and run the project to create the event subscription.
 	- Alternately, [This](https://docs.microsoft.com/en-us/azure/event-grid/scripts/event-grid-cli-subscribe-custom-topic) shows how to create an event subscription using the CLI.

  5. Publish Events: